projectsveltos/sveltos/docs/register/features/pausing.md

     - Gianluca Mardente
 ---

-To temporarily halt all updates and deployments to a specific cluster, you can use the __SveltosCluster.Spec.Paused__ field.
-When set to true, this field tells Sveltos to pause all operations for that cluster.
+To temporarily halt all updates and deployments to a specific cluster, use the __SveltosCluster.Spec.Paused__ field.
+When set to `true`, it instructs Sveltos to pause **all** operations for that cluster.

-This means that no new add-ons, applications, or configurations will be deployed, and any existing ones managed by Sveltos will not be updated, even if their corresponding ClusterProfile or Profile is changed.
+What does this mean?
+No new add-ons, applications, or configurations will be deployed, and any existing ones managed by Sveltos will not be updated, even if their corresponding ClusterProfile or Profile is changed.

 This feature is particularly useful for: